 The toilet is the worst place to paint behind in the bathroom.
 It’s such a tight space, not allowing you enough maneuverability to paint comfortably.

 Let’s face it: painting inside a bathroom is not an easy task.
 The bathroom is often a crowded space as it is.
-The truth is, at some point in the project you’ll have to lean over the toilet and use your best efforts to reach around a brush.
+The truth is, at some point in the project you’ll have to lean over the toilet and use your best efforts to reach around a brush, especially with corner toilets.

 All just to paint behind the toilet, without removing the tank I might add.
 If you’ve already attempted to do this DIY task as a homeowner, you probably know what I mean.